nondeterministic/oorep/README.md

 Depending on your Internet connection, those commands may take a while to complete.
 When all is done, you should be able to point your web browser to `http://localhost:9000` and see OOREP's landing page.
-Needless to say, those images are test-only and are not intended for any production environments or the like without further modifications.
+Needless to say, those images are test-only and are not intended for any production environments or the like without further modifications and additions.

 ### Method 2: By building the project from scratch (for experts only)

 #### Prerequisites

-* Java SDK (for best results, use JDK 8 or 11.
-(In particular, I've had build problems with JDK 12 - broken String class.))
+* Java SDK >= 8 (tested with version 11)
-* Scala Build Tool (SBT, tested with 1.3.x)
+* Scala Build Tool SBT >= 1.3.0 (tested with 1.3.4)
-* A PostgreSQL database server >= 9.6 (tested with versions 10.x and 11.x)
+* A PostgreSQL database server >= 9.6 (tested with versions 11.x)

 Before executing SBT, the database (which is provided here as an SQL dump) needs to be up and running and PostgreSQL's pgcrypto-extension created (e.g., as